These collagen peptide benefits will make you realize just how easy it is to get your daily dose of the good stuff in every day.

 You can try a different flavor of collagen too.
 I added chocolate berry flavored collagen peptides to these for a unique, and tasty flavor!

-Whenever I make soup, which is often in the winter, I love mixing in one bag of Bonafide Provisions bone broth.
+Whenever I make soup, which is often in the winter, I love mixing in one bag of Bonafide Provisions bone broth or Kettle & Fire bone broth (this one is easier to find).
 It makes the soup taste so much richer and heartier.
 The first time I did this, I remember Rob saying “this is the BEST chicken soup you’ve ever made!”
 And really, it was.

 You can also sip bone broth on its own.
 When I’m sick, or feel like I’m getting sick, I do this.
 I’ll mix in some ginger, turmeric or garlic and a pinch of salt.
 It’s delicious!